Dynamics of attractor transitions in Boolean networks under noise: Discussion

 \section{Discussion}

-In this study, we developed a framework to quantify the stability and transition dynamics of attractors in Boolean networks under noise.
-By constructing and analyzing transition matrices, we showed that attractors are more stable against local noise than predicted by static basin sizes.
-We also found that basin sizes alone are insufficient to predict long-term dynamics under noise, and that transition dynamics allows us a more reliable predictions.
-We further demonstrated that real-world biological networks exhibit similar resilience to noise, suggesting that this can be a general feature of biological systems.
+In this study, we proposed a framework for analyzing attractor dynamics in Boolean networks under noise, based on a representation of transitions between attractors.
+This approach offers insight into key properties of attractor behavior such as long-term dominance and stability.
+We also compare the local and global noise, showing that they lead to different behaviors in attractor dynamics.
+To be specific, local noise shows structured and non-trivial transition patterns, whereas global noise yields attractor dynamics largely determined by basin sizes.

-Our study provides an alternative perspective on attractors of Boolean networks, showing the importance of dynamical structure and stochastic effects in noisy environments.
-These findings suggest that noise can induce structured yet nontrivial transitions between attractors, and that Boolean networks exhibit an intrinsic resilience.
-It remains important to assess the generality of these findings, especially in large-scale networks, as a key direction for future work.
-In addition, future research could explore how specific topological features, such as modularity \cite{kadelka2022,wheeler2024}, redundancy \cite{gates2021,kadelka2024}, and/or the presence of canalizing functions \cite{moreira2005,kadelka2017,paul2020}, contribute to this stability.
+Further applications of our method to real-world Boolean networks are needed to deepen our understanding of attractor dynamics under noise.
+It remains important to assess how generally these results hold, especially in large-scale networks where one can use sampling-based or approximate methods, which represents an important direction for future work.
+In addition, future research could explore how specific topological features, such as modularity \cite{kadelka2022,wheeler2024}, redundancy \cite{gates2021,kadelka2024}, and/or the presence of canalizing functions influence attractor transitions \cite{moreira2005,kadelka2017,paul2020}.
 Extending the framework to include asynchronous updates \cite{ghanbarnejad2011}, multi-node perturbations \cite{boldhaus2013}, or correlated noise \cite{ai2003} may provide further insight into biological function.